rolicot/cometblue-asyncio/README.md

 _Eurotronic Comet Blue_ and _Sygonix HT100 BT_.
 It should also work on _Xavax
 Hama_ (untested).

-My own _Silvercrest RT2000BT_ has the issue that it sometimes randomly messes up its programmed weekly schedule.
-The frequency in which it happens is correlated with the the frequency of bluetooth communication, however it is not caused by this library specifically, because it happens even if I only use the original Eurotronic Android app (any of the 2 versions).
+My own Silvercrest RT2000BT has the issue that it sometimes randomly messes up its programmed weekly schedule.
+The frequency with which it happens is correlated with the the frequency of bluetooth communication, however it is not caused by this library specifically, because it happens even if I only use the original Eurotronic Android app (any of the 2 versions).
 The solution for me is